Salt Lake City Aggravated Assault Defense Lawyer

 Salt Lake City Aggravated Assault Defense Attorney

 At Overson Law, PLLC, we are dedicated to providing quality legal representation, as our track record of case outcomes shows.
 If you or a family member has been arrested for aggravated assault in Salt Lake City, Overson Law can work to reduce the penalties you face, or even attempt to have your charges dismissed, depending on the situation.
+We understand how challenging and frustrating dealing with your criminal charges can be.
+That is why we will dedicate all our efforts and resources to defending and upholding your rights as a defendant at all times.
 For a free legal consultation, contact our law offices online today, or call (801) 758-2287.